 All applicants for admission in degree programs must possess a high school diploma or GED.
-Applicants must complete an application form and submit the required application fee, refundable to the applicant five (5) calendar days after submitting the form and visiting campus.
-After five calendar days and/or the first campus visit, the application fee becomes non-refundable.
-If the program is cancelled, or if the applicant is not accepted for enrollment in the program, application fees will be returned.
+Applicants must complete the online Application, submit the required application fee and fulfill the entrance requirements below.
+If the program is canceled, or if the applicant is not accepted for enrollment in the program, application fees will be refunded.
 Students are not fully enrolled nor accepted until all admission and entrance requirement documentation is on file and approved.